flyingmachine/brave-clojure-web/content/concurrency.md

 far don't allow it.
 To handle change, Clojure uses *reference types*.
 Let's look at the simplest of these, the *atom*.

-### Atoms
+## Atoms

-Clojure atoms allow you to endow a succession of related values with an identity.
-This might seem a little confusing.
-You might be shouting at me "You said atoms are unchanging!"
-Indeed, they are!
-Now, though, we're working with the atom *reference type*, a construct which refers to atoms (value) and is not an atom itself.
+Clojure's atom reference type allows you to endow a succession of related values with an identity.
 Here's how you create one:

 ```clojure
 (def fred (atom {:cuddle-hunger-level 0